Delevdos/webinator/README.md

 <br/>

 ## Installation
-The below installation steps assume that you have `brew` installed for Mac or `chocolatey` on Windows.
+The below installation steps assume that you have `brew` installed for Mac or `chocolatey` on Windows and that you have the repository cloned locally.
 All commands will be ran inside your OSes terminal (powershell on Winodws).

 1. **OpenJDK/JRE**